MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

 &emsp;&emsp;To start off, I set up two ncr3 direcories: a **"shadow"** nCR3 with every page set to read/write only, and a **"primary"** ncr3 with every page allowing read/write/execute permissions.
 By default, the **primary** nCR3 is used.
-Upon executing the hooked page, #NPF is thrown and the guest switches to the **shadow** nCR3 context.
-The guest switches back to **primary** nCR3 context whenever RIP goes outside of the hooked page.
+Upon executing the hooked page, #NPF is thrown and AetherVisor switches the guest to the **shadow** nCR3 context.
+AetherVisor switches back to **primary** nCR3 context whenever RIP goes outside of the hooked page.

 <br>